raafay-s/Electric-Vehicle-Adoption-Market-Trends-Analysis/README.md

 ## Data Workflow Overview
 This project followed a manual ETL-style process to move from raw data to interactive insights.
 Although not automated, the workflow mirrored the structure of a traditional ETL pipeline:
 * Extract: Pulled raw EV data from Kaggle
-* Transform: Cleaned and preprocessed using Python (pandas), with additional logic and aggregation in SQL
+* Transform: Cleaned and preprocessed using Python (pandas)
-* Load: Inserted into Oracle SQL tables for analysis and visualization in Power BI
+* Load: Imported the cleaned data into an Oracle SQL database under the EV_ADOPTION table and connected Power BI to the SQL views

 **Extract & Clean (Python)**